 Installed size (on reference hardware): 0.04 MB, 9 files

-Dependencies (build time detected): 00-dirtree atk bash binutils cairo coreutils diffutils expat findutils fontconfig freetype gcc gimp glib glibc glitz grep gtk+2 xorgproto libpng libpthread-stubs libx11 libxau libxcb libxcomposite libxcursor libxdamage libxext libxfixes libxi libxinerama libxrandr libxrender linux-header make pango pixman pkgconfig xorgproto sed sysfiles tar xcb-util xorgproto zlib
+Dependencies (build time detected): 00-dirtree atk binutils cairo coreutils diffutils expat findutils fontconfig freetype gimp glib glitz grep gtk+2 xorgproto libpng libpthread-stubs libx11 libxau libxcb libxcomposite libxcursor libxdamage libxext libxfixes libxi libxinerama libxrandr libxrender linux-header make pango pixman pkgconfig xorgproto sed sysfiles tar xcb-util xorgproto zlib

 Installed files (on reference hardware):